AndriiPetrovDev/LocalizableStringsTool/README.md

 ### allUntranslatedStrings
-Enable or disable searching for all strings, treating them as "keys" and adding "untranslated keys" to separate list.
+Enable or disable searching for all strings, treating them as "keys" and adding "untranslated" of them to a separate list at the end of `LocalizableStringsToolResults.txt` file.
 Could be helpful for some hard cases.
 default: `false`

 ### differentKeysInTranslations
 Enable or disable searching for key sets difference for language pairs
-For example “en” has 100 keys and “ru” has 110 keys.
+For example `en` has 100 keys and `ru` has 110 keys.
 Most likely you want to have the same keys amount for any language, and now you can see absent or added keys
 default: `true`